-Scholarships are awarded for outstanding achievement in academics, extracurricular activities, or community service.
+Scholarships are awarded for outstanding academic achievement, extracurricular activities, or community service.
 Marietta offers a variety of scholarship opportunities.
-Many private companies and foundations also offer scholarships for which you may be eligible.
+Many private companies and foundations also provide scholarships for which you may be eligible.

 Office of Student Financial Services